ESAILING WORLD CHAMPIONSHIP

 At the end of each season, the top 40 players compete in a live season final to try to qualify directly for the semi-finals.
 The next 270 non-qualified players qualify for the Playoff.

-From this top 40, the top 10 qualify for the first final, the rest qualify for the playoffs.
+From this top 40, the top 10 qualify for the semi-final, the rest qualify for the playoffs.

-The semi-final consists of 40 players, of which the top 10 compete in the grand final.
+The semi-final consists of between 40 and 50 players, of which the top 10 compete in the grand final.

 Most of the challenges will last 72 hours, each player will have to sail at least 12 times, but cannot sail more than 40 times.
 12 players will compete at the same time.

 - The only way to reach the grand final is through the semi-final.

 - Those who qualify for the Semi-Final cannot participate in the playoffs.

-- If a player has already qualified for the playoffs, he cannot qualify again, his place is given to the next best player.
+- If a player has already qualified for the playoffs, they cannot qualify again, their place is given to the next best player.